ibm-cloud-docs/openwhisk/ow_watson_discovery.md

 # {{site.data.keyword.discoveryshort}} package

-The {{site.data.keyword.discoveryfull}} service is a cognitive search and content analytics engine that you can add to applications to identify patterns, trends and actionable insights to drive better decision-making.
+The installable {{site.data.keyword.discoveryfull}} service is a cognitive search and content analytics engine that you can add to applications to identify patterns, trends and actionable insights to drive better decision-making.
 Securely unify structured and unstructured data with pre-enriched content, and use a simplified query language to eliminate the need for manual filtering of results.
 {: shortdesc}

 The {{site.data.keyword.discoveryshort}} package contains the following entities.
 You can find additional details in the {{site.data.keyword.discoveryshort}} API reference by clicking the entity name.